Administrative Regulation 1312.3

 The notice shall:

-- Identify the person(s), position(s), or employee(s), in the District responsible for receiving and investigating complaints and ensuring District compliance.
+- Identify the, position(s), in the District responsible for receiving and investigating complaints and ensuring District compliance, and the identity(ies) of the person(s) currently occupying that position, if known.

 - Advise that Person(s), employee(s), or position(s) responsible in the District for compliance and/or investigations shall be knowledgeable about the laws/programs that he/she is assigned to investigate